Diego Laxalt: Senior

 Laxalt was called up to Uruguay's Copa America Centenario squad to replace the injured Cristian Rodríguez.
 He made his full debut against Ireland on 4 June 2017.
 He was called up to the full Uruguay squad for the China Cup in March 2018.

 In May 2018, he was named in Uruguay's provisional 26-man squad for the 2018 World Cup in Russia.

 Style of play

 Laxalt is left-footed, physically strong and very versatile.
 He has described himself by saying that: "My strengths are speed and endurance.
 I'm a left-footed midfielder who can fit in other positions."
 He has compared himself to the Inter Milan legend, Álvaro Recoba, who is also a former Uruguayan midfielder.

+Personal life

+Born in Uruguay, Laxalt is of Italian descent, and holds dual Uruguayan-Italian citizenship.